A Cribl LogStream installation can be scaled up within a single instance and/or scaled out across multiple instances. Scaling allows for:

 - Increased number of destinations.

 A LogStream installation can be configured to scale up and utilize as many resources on the host as required.
-In a single-instance deployment, you govern resource allocation through the General Settings > Worker Processes Settings section.
+In a single-instance deployment, you govern resource allocation through the global ⚙️ Settings (lower left) > System > Worker Processes section.

 Either way, these controls are available: